-Except as noted in the Option below, distances to eligible services other than pharmacies should not exceed 4.8 km (3 mi) in any direction.
+Distances to eligible services should not exceed 5 km (3 mi) in either direction.

-If, within the 4.8 km (3 mi) limit, facilities for the services being considered other than pharmacies are not available or choose not to participate in the program, the limit of eligibility may be extended in 4.8 km (3 mi) increments until one or more facilities for the services being considered chooses to participate, or until 25 km (15 mi) is reached, whichever comes first.
+If, within the 5 km (3 mi) limit, facilities for the services being considered are not available or choose not to participate in the program, the limit of eligibility may be extended in 5 km (3 mi) increments until one or more facilities for the services being considered chooses to participate, or until 25 km (15 mi) is reached, whichever comes first.